byakugan-1/byakugan.io/_posts/2025-06-02-sparrow-guide.md

 On your Hardware Wallet, check the recipient's address, the amount sent and the charges.
 If everything is correct, proceed with the signature.

+> Before signing, verify on your Hardware Wallet the destination address, change address (if present), amount, and fee.
+A wrong output cannot be reversed.
+{: .prompt-warning }

 Once the transaction has been signed, it will reappear in Sparrow, ready to be broadcast on the Bitcoin network for subsequent inclusion in a block.
 If everything is correct, click on "*Broadcast Transaction*".

 ![Image](/assets/img/sparrow-guide-images/58.webp)